 The first 35 paper topics submitted were guaranteed a slot after which availability will be limited.
 (Deadline for submitting paper titles was January 20, 2018).

 CONTACT STEWART PENWELL, SCJ CONFERENCE PARALLEL PAPER COORDINATOR,(email@example.com) FOR ANY REMAINING OPENINGS.

 Stewart serves as contact for presenters now and at the conference.

-Presenters have been decided for each study group (deadline was December 15, 2016).
-Contact group organizer for more details or any possible openings due to cancellations.
+Presenters have been decided for each study group (deadline was December 15, 2017).
+Contact Dawn Gentry, Dean of the Study Groups, [firstname.lastname@example.org] for more details or any possible openings due to cancellations.

 Student paper competitions: